How to convert Office to PDF (Word, Excel, and PPT) using Java

 1. The JDK has been installed and configured.

-2. The MDCS and all prerequisites have been installed in line with the Administration Guide.
+2. Document Converter Services and all prerequisites have been installed in line with the administration guide.

-3. The MDCS is running in the default anonymous mode.
-This is not an absolute requirement, but it makes initial experimentation much easier.
+3. Document Converter Services is running in the default anonymous mode.
+This isn’t an absolute requirement, but it makes initial experimentation much easier.

 The first step is to generate proxy classes for the web service by executing the following command: